 Strategically located along the bustling Straits of Malacca, Westports is one of South East Asia’s most important ports and one of the most productive in the world.
-The port currently has a capacity to handle 14 million twenty-foot equivalent units and plans to double its capacity by 2040.
+The port currently can handle 14 million twenty-foot equivalent units and plans to double its capacity by 2040.

-When Westports Malaysia Sdn Bhd wanted to expand its container terminal facilities, they were faced with a veritable list of challenges.
-Not only did they have to undertake significant construction in one of the busiest ports in the world, but they would also have to minimise the impact on marine traffic and existing water flow patterns, reduce the risk of sedimentation, improve navigational safety and do it all with lower construction costs.
+When Westports Malaysia Sdn Bhd wanted to expand its container terminal facilities, they faced a veritable list of challenges.
+As well as undertaking significant construction in one of the busiest ports in the world, it was essential to minimise the impact on marine traffic and existing water flow patterns, reducing the risk of sedimentation, improving maritime safety and all with lower construction costs.